Safety Services Company

 Better still companies should develop a complete heat illness prevention program.
 This program should include policy, training, and training reinforcement.

 Heat illness training provides a great introduction or deep dive into the topic of heat illness.
-This is perfect to refresh, supplement, or reinforce internal policy or onsite training.
+This is perfect to refresh, supplement, or reinforce internal policy or training.
 In addition, our online training platform, SafetyConnect is a feature-rich content and learning management system to support all of your safety needs: from storage of important heat illness safety and training records to conducting remote demonstrations of Heat illness equipment specific to your workplace.

 If you have a competent and qualified heat illness trainer of your own, Safety Services Company offers heat illness training kits.
 These kits include the following: